Monitoring OpenShift

 Metrics format (Splunk Index Type = Events)

-• metric_type - one of the types from the Prometheus metric types.
+• metric_type — one of the Prometheus metric types.

 • metric_name — the name of the metric.

-• seed - unique value from the host for specific metric collection.
+• seed — a unique value per host and metric collection.

 • counter